§ 115C-218. Purpose of charter schools; establishment of North Carolina Charter Schools Advisory Board and North Carolina Office of Charter Schools.

 e.
 The Lieutenant Governor or the Lieutenant Governor's designee.

-(3) Covered board. - The Advisory Board shall be treated as a board for purposes of Articles 5, 6, 7, and 9 of Chapter 163A of the General Statutes.
+(3) Covered board. - The Advisory Board shall be treated as a board for purposes of Chapter 138A of the General Statutes.

 (4) Qualifications of members. - Members appointed to the Advisory Board shall collectively possess strong experience and expertise in public and nonprofit governance, management and finance, assessment, curriculum and instruction, public charter schools, and public education law.
 All appointed members of the Advisory Board shall have demonstrated an understanding of and a commitment to charter schools as a strategy for strengthening public education.